Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ---

-🖥️ VirtualBox NAT Network Configuration
+##🖥️ NAT Network Configuration

-A NAT Network was created in VirtualBox to provide network connectivity for the cybersecurity lab.
+A NAT Network was created in VirtualBox and configured with the required "10.0.0.0/24" network range.

-The network was configured using the required "10.0.0.0/24" range with DHCP enabled.

 "NAT Network Configuration" (./01-NAT-Network-Configuration.png)

 ---

-🐉 Kali Linux Virtual Machine
+##🐉 Kali Linux Virtual Machine

-Kali Linux was used as the primary cybersecurity virtual machine.
+Kali Linux was configured as the primary cybersecurity virtual machine and connected to the NAT Network.

-The virtual machine was connected to the configured NAT Network so that network connectivity and cybersecurity tools could be tested inside the lab.

 "Kali Linux Virtual Machine" (./02-Kali-Linux-VM.png)

 ---

-🌐 Network Connectivity Verification
+##🌐 Network Connectivity Verification

-Network connectivity was tested from Kali Linux using Google's public DNS server:
+Network connectivity was tested from Kali Linux using:

 ping -c 4 8.8.8.8

-The final test completed successfully with 0% packet loss, confirming that the Kali Linux virtual machine had working network connectivity.
+The final connectivity test completed successfully with 0% packet loss.

 "Network Connectivity Test" (./03-Network-Connectivity-Ping.png)

 ---

-🔎 DNS Resolution Verification
+##🔎 DNS Resolution Verification

-DNS functionality was tested using:
+DNS resolution was tested using:

 nslookup google.com

-The command successfully resolved the domain name, confirming that DNS resolution was working correctly inside the lab.
+The command successfully resolved the domain name.

 "DNS Verification" (./05-DNS-Verification.png)

 ---

-🛡️ Nmap Verification
+##🛡️ Nmap Verification

-Nmap is an important network scanning and security assessment tool included in Kali Linux.

-Its installation was verified using:
+Nmap installation was verified using:

 nmap --version